 5. Alum Cave

 If views and cool natural features are something you’re interested in, you should hike Alum Cave.
-This hiking trail is one you can take to get to the summit of Mount LeConte, but you don’t have to hike all the way to have a great time.
-You’ll pass Arch Rock, a unique rock feature, and you’ll walk through the woods and see great mountain views.
+This Gatlinburg hiking trail is one you can take to get to the summit of Mount LeConte, but you don’t have to hike all the way to see great views.
+You’ll pass Arch Rock, a unique rock feature, and you’ll walk through the woods and see incredible mountain views.
 When you reach the bluffs, you’ll be impressed by the sheer size of the rock and the mountain views.